Father Mother Sister Brother: Casting

-In December 2023, it was reported that Cate Blanchett was cast in the film.
+In December 2023, Cate Blanchett was cast.
 In January 2024, set photos showed Vicky Krieps in costume on set.
-In May 2024, Adam Driver, Mayim Bialik, Tom Waits, Charlotte Rampling, Indya Moore and Luka Sabbat were announced to be part of the cast.
+In May, Adam Driver, Mayim Bialik, Tom Waits, Charlotte Rampling, Indya Moore and Luka Sabbat joined the cast.

 Filming

 Principal photography began in November 2023 in West Milford, New Jersey.
 Filming took place in Dublin in early 2024.
-Filming wrapped in Paris in early 2024.
+The film wrapped in Paris in early 2024.

+Music

+Jarmusch co-composed the score with singer-songwriter Anika.

 Release

 At SXSW London in June 2025, Efe Cakarel, the CEO of streaming service and distributor Mubi, announced that Father Mother Sister Brother would premiere at the 2025 Venice Film Festival.
-The film had its world premiere at the festival on August 31, where it won the Golden Lion.
-It was Jarmusch first entry at the Venice main competition.
+The film premiered at the festival on August 31, where it won the Golden Lion.
+It was Jarmusch's first entry at the Venice main competition.

 The film had its North American premiere as the centerpiece film of the 2025 New York Film Festival.
-It will be theatrically released in the U.S. by Mubi on December 24.
+It was first theatrically released in Italy on December 18.
+It was then theatrically released in the U.S. by Mubi on December 24, and was released in France by Les Films du Losange on January 7, 2026.
+The film had its Scottish premiere on February 27, 2026 at Glasgow Film Festival, and was released in the United Kingdom and Ireland on April 10.
+The film was released on MUBI's streaming platform on February 27, 2026.